 Figure captions

 Figure 1.
 Block-like patterns in empirical data.
 (A) Block-like patterns in phased DNA sequences from Mimulus auranticus within the gene MaMyb2 (Stankowski & Streisfeld, 2015).
 Rows show 24 individual haplotypes.
 Each column is a site with yellow and blue squares representing ancestral and derived sites, respectively.
-(B) An Fst scan across Helilconius chromosome 2 reveals a large plateau of differentiation on chromosome 2 between races of H. erato (Meier et al., 2021).
+(B) An Fst scan across Heliconius chromosome 2 reveals a large plateau of differentiation on chromosome 2 between races of H. erato (Meier et al., 2021).
 This large block-like pattern coincides with a chromosomal inversion, the boundaries of which are illustrated by the dashed line.

 Figure 2.
 Haplotype blocks defined through identity by descent (IBD).
 Panels A and B show the same 11 hypothetical DNA sequences depicted as horizontal lines.
-The trees on the left and right sides show the genealogy for the set of sequences on either side of a recombination event (indicated by the vertical black line); the light grey branch in both trees shows how the effect of recombination changes the structure of thein the genealogy on either side.
+The trees on the left and right sides show the genealogy for the set of sequences on either side of a recombination event (indicated by the vertical black line); the light grey branch in both trees shows how the effect of recombination changes the structure of the genealogy on either side.
 Mutations are shown as symbols that correspond to the branches upon which they arose.
 Under the IBD definition, haplotype blocks can be defined based on DNA segments that derive from a given set of ancestors, shown here by the coloured sections of branch and DNA sequence.
 The only difference between panels A and B is that these ancestors are defined at two different arbitrary time points, Ta and Tb, yielding different haplotype structure.

 Figure 3.
 The relationship between trees (top), SNPs (middle), and haplotype blocks (bottom) in the neutral simulation (see main text for simulation details).
 The ARG has been decomposed into marginal trees (a - o) to show all of the unique topologies that coincide with the genomic spans shown in the central panel (also labelled a - o).
 The branches for each tree are coloured according to the 8 edges in the ARG that we chose to focus on (also labelled i – vii).
 (A) Two neighbouring topologies that differ only slightly due to recombination.
 (B) An example of two trees (k1 and k2) that have the same topologies but different lengths.
 The central panel shows 10 haploid genomes (labelled 1 – 10, top to bottom, coinciding with the tips of the trees).
 The SNPs that arose on the 8 focal edges are indicated by the coloured circles.
 The lower panel (Blocks) shows the haplotype blocks for each edge.
 The coloured block in each panel is the focal edge, with the other 7 blocks shown in grey.
 The mutations shown in the central panel are projected onto each block (black circles) at the genomic location and time that they arose.
-They are also plotted onto the genomic position axis to make the connection with the centre panel mode explicit.
+They are also plotted onto the genomic position axis to make the connection with the centre panel more explicit.
 Similarly, the numbers at the bottom right corner indicate which DNA sequences the mutations are associated with.
 (C & D) Examples of regions of blocks that, by chance, are not revealed by mutations arising on the corresponding edge.
 (E & F) Examples of nested haplotype blocks, where the ancestral block is highlighted with a coloured outline.